A new solution and concrete implementation steps for Artificial General Intelligence: Conclusion

+4. To achieve this, it is necessary to retain the original spatio-temporal organizational form of the full-modal Tokens and obtain the commonly used full-modal basis coordinate system of humans on the basis of the original spatio-temporal organizational form.
+How to achieve this is the core contribution of our scheme.

-So, we believe that AI needs to move on to the next stage: the "autonomous interaction" stage."Autonomy" means that the machine is no longer a silent "machine", it can spontaneously produce behavior (which is equivalent to programming itself), and the machine explores knowledge (for example, actively interacting with the environment to acquire knowledge)."Interaction" means that the machine can interact with the environment in real time, update its knowledge in real time, and make continuous decisions to complete complex tasks in an unfamiliar environment\cite{ref29}.
+Therefore, we believe that artificial intelligence needs to develop to the next stage: the "autonomous interaction" stage.
+"Autonomous" means that machines are no longer silent "machines".
+They can spontaneously generate behaviors (which is equivalent to programming themselves).
+Machines will explore knowledge by themselves (such as actively interacting with the environment to acquire knowledge).
+"Interaction" means that machines can interact with the environment in real time, update their knowledge in real time, and make continuous decisions to complete complex tasks in unfamiliar environments.

-Many famous scholars have put forward their own views on how to move to the real general artificial intelligence, for example, Professor Lecun proposed the "world model", Professor Zhu Songchun also proposed the four characteristics of general artificial intelligence:
+Many renowned scholars have put forward their own views on how to move towards true artificial general intelligence.
+For example, Professor LeCun proposed the "world model", and Professor Zhu Songchun also proposed four characteristics for achieving artificial general intelligence: (1) being able to execute infinite tasks; (2) being able to autonomously generate new tasks; (3) being driven by a value system; (4) possessing a world model that reflects the real world.
+Obviously, our scheme is a response to the ideas of Professor LeCun and Professor Zhu Songchun.